-Swollen and sore boobs, fever and chills, infection and incredible breast pain while feeding —mastitis certainly isn’t pleasant, but it is a relatively common condition.
-In fact, it affects around one in five women in Australia.
+Swollen and sore boobs, fever and chills, infection and incredible breast pain while feeding — mastitis certainly isn’t pleasant, but it is a relatively common condition.
+In fact, it affects around 1 in 5 women in Australia [1].

 About to welcome a brand-new bub and wondering how to avoid mastitis?
 Already a breastfeeding mama and dealing with a bout of breast infection?